Marcu Cercel: With Bethlen

 In February 1610, Rudolf ordered Marcu's arrest, having been informed that the Wallachian was involved in a conspiracy.
 This plot would have made Báthory King of Hungary and place the rump kingdom, alongside Transylvania, in the Ottoman camp.
 Released in March, after undergoing interrogations, Marcu was financially destitute.
 In July, he petitioned György Thurzó, the Hungarian Palatine, listing his services to the Hungarian nation and demanding to be granted an administrative office, with pay.
 His request was left unanswered in 1612, when he addressed new complaints to Matthias, who had since been crowned Emperor.
 In early 1613, he was involved again on the front against Báthory, asking Matthias to make him commander of the loyalist Transylvanian corps, which had been left leaderless by the death of Lajos Rákóczi.
 Taking over as Prince of Transylvania in October, Gabriel Bethlen informed his Ottoman allies that Matthias wanted Cercel to take the Moldavian crown.
 According to Bethlen, this was a conspiracy also involving Radu Șerban and Gáspár Bekes.

 Nevertheless, the records of Schäßburg show that Marcu was bribing the Ottoman envoy Iskender Pasha and his son, hoping to obtain their goodwill.
 In 1616, during a new war in Moldavia, he joined Bethlen's mercenary squads.
 This marked the beginning of Marcu's push into the new anti-Habsburg camp, consolidated by Bethlen.
 Marcu moved to Transylvania with his mother, his wife (who was dead by 1618), and a daughter.
+According to notes left by Transylvanian aristocrat John Kemény, he was initially a resident of Csúcs, and engaged in a struggle with Kemény over ownership of the church in Gerend (Grind).
 In 1617, Bethlen officially presented him as his choice for Prince in either Moldavia or Wallachia, and expressed hopes that the Ottomans would endorse him.
 The following year, with Bethlen's tacit support, Lupu Mehedințeanu staged a rebellion against Wallachia's Alexander IV.
 This presented an opportunity for Cercel, but Bethlen hesitated between him and Simion's son, Gabriel Movilă.

 Also in 1618, Marcu traveled to Istanbul, where he hoped to obtain the favors of Osman II against the same Movilă.
 His family situation and issues concerning his estate finally drove him back to Transylvania.
 By 1619, Bethlen's involvement in the Thirty Years' War had pushed him back into political life.
 Various reports note that Cercel managed Transylvanian and Ottoman participation in the Bohemian Revolt.
 According to István Szamosközy, Marcu arrived in Prague as early as July 1618, and even obtained from the rebels promises that they would make Bethlen ruler of the Czech lands.
 In discussions with Marcu, the Prince of Thurn pledged 100,000 scudi to the Transylvanians, in exchange for their opening a new front against the Habsburgs.
 Instead, imperials counted on support from two deposed Wallachian Princes.
 Now allies, Nicolae Pătrașcu and Radu Șerban similarly negotiated payment for a Polish intervention against Transylvania.